In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/Building-a-bank.md

+---
 layout: page
-title: Case Study Building a Bank
-# description: Get in touch and let’s get your data working for you
+title: How a data engineer helped to build a new fintech challenger bank
+description: The problem – building a new fintech challenger bank in a time of turmoil
-permalink: /case-studies/build-a-bank
+permalink: /case-studies/build-a-bank/
 ---

-# How a data engineer helped to to build a new fintech challenger bank

-## The problem – building a new fintech challenger bank in a time of turmoil

 A new fintech challenger bank is looking to gain regulatory approval and a UK banking licence for an immediate launch.